Nicolaspy84/PtitChat/README.md

 ### b) Run project with terminal

-In `PtitChat/Console/PtitChat/bin/debug`, run the following command
+With console, go in `PtitChat/Console/PtitChat/bin/debug` and run the following command

 ```
 mono PtitChat.exe
 ```
 You can also run the PtitChat project in Visual Studio

-Then follow the instructions, enter your username (ex: michel) and your port (ex: 3000).
+Then follow the instructions, enter your username (ex: michel) and your port (ex: 3000).\
 If you want to connect to peers, respond Y to the question and enter their addresses with the form
 ```
 ip_address:port_number ip_address_2:port_number_2